Time Management, Finding Community and Accessing Support

 Mentors: using the prompts below, take the lead by sharing your own experiences during your first semester/year in college.

-- Describe your experience during your first year on campus.
+- Describe your experience during your first semester on campus.
 Share mistakes you made, the lessons you learned, and what you might have done differently to achieve different outcomes.

 - Thinking of academics, finances, extracurriculars, and social and family life, share a few insights that would be helpful for your mentee to know – starting by unpacking the challenges you faced.